Guest Speakers

 Here's what people say about their Upod Academy experience

-For writers and other media people, it is challenging out there right now.
-The advent of technologies like ChatGPT, the collapse of media giants, and the relentless pressure to do more for less have combined to create a perfect storm for freelancers.
+For writers and other media people, these are challening times.
+The advent of AI, the collapse of media giants, and the relentless pressure to do more for less have combined to create a perfect storm for freelancers.
 It's tough, and if you're feeling the squeeze, you're not alone.

-This is exactly why I'm inviting you to a special "Freelancer Emergency Kit" workshop at Upod Academy.
-Think of it as your personal survival guide, a beacon of hope and strategy amidst the chaos.
-The weekend is designed to pull you through these tough times with practical advice, invaluable connections, and insider tips I've accumulated over three decades in the trenches.
+Think of Upod Academy as your career survival plan, a beacon of hope and strategy amidst the chaos.
+The weekend is designed to pull you through the storm with practical advice, invaluable connections, and insider tips I've accumulated over three decades in the trenches.

 Here's what I'm offering you: